AntonioNoack/RemsEngine/README.md

 ### Rendering Debug Modes

 Currently, the scene is in "MSAA Deferred" mode, so it renders MSAAx8 with deferred light rendering.
-There is more than fifty render modes for debugging all kinds of features and rendering processes.
+There is more than fifty [render modes](https://remsengine.phychi.com/?s=learn/rendermodes) for debugging all kinds of features and rendering processes.
 In the shown scene, there is also a bit of post-processing: SSR, SSAO, Bloom, outline for selection, refraction for glass.
 Shadows are conditionally real-time ofc, too.

+For deeper debugging, you can enable "Show Debug Frames" in the settings, and then all major rendering steps will be shown directly in the editor.

 ### Skeletal Animations